-Vermont and the Virginia Class are among the most effective platforms in the U.S. Navy portfolio.
+Oregon and the Virginia Class are among the most effective platforms in the U.S. Navy portfolio.
 Unobtrusive, non-provocative and connected with land, air, sea and space-based assets, these submarines are equipped to wage multi-dimensional warfare around the globe.

-Electric Boat, its construction partner Newport News Shipbuilding, and the U.S. Navy continue collaborating to reduce the cost of future ships while introducing new capabilities to ensure the ongoing relevance of Vermont and the Virginia Class.
-Our goal remains unchanged – to produce the most sophisticated undersea warships in the world for the U.S. Navy.
+Electric Boat, its construction partner Newport News Shipbuilding, and the U.S. Navy continue collaborating to reduce the cost of future ships while introducing new capabilities to ensure the ongoing relevance of Oregon and the Virginia Class.
+Electric Boat’s goal remains unchanged – to provide the U.S. Navy with the most sophisticated undersea warships in the world.